rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 The important concept above is during the entire process there is no dirty tracking, no identity management, no mutable state or anything else.
 Just *pure* data being loaded and mapped as result of a **direct** request made from the application domain.
-Data can be properly persisted taking advantage of the features provided by the datastore and our application domain can receive that data in any form it needs.
+Data can be persisted in ways that take advantage of the features provided by the datastore and the application domain can receive that data in any form it needs.
 Furthermore you get the added benefits of:

-  * decoupling our application from our persistence layer without sacrificing its power features, and
+  * decoupling the application from the persistence layer without sacrificing
+  * flexibility, and

   * bypassing the critical problems associated with object relational mapping.

-Most likely, a large contingent of developers will see the added abstractions as extraneous boilerplate.
+Most likely, a decent percentage of developers will see the added abstractions as extraneous boilerplate.
 For those people we ask that you give ROM a chance, embrace its patterns and principles and see just how much easier it is pull and transform your data.
 For those who have been burned by *simple* ORMs in the past, ROM represents a real, solid alternative.